 Alternative Documents for Removed Pages

-If you have been using the remove feature, and you go to visit a web page:
+If you have been using the remove documents feature, and you go to visit a web page:

 1. A determination is made as to whether a document is on your remove list.

-2. When you go to visit a page, and it isn’t on the remove list, you may see the page.
+2. When you visit a page, and it isn’t on the remove list, you may see the page.

-3. If the document is on the remove list, you could be redirected to an alternative document instead of the page you previously removed.
+3. If the document is on the remove list, you could be redirected to an alternative copy instead of the previously removed page.

-4. The alternate document that may be presented to a user might include a message letting you know that you had removed the document.
+4. The alternate document presented to a user might include a message letting you know that you had removed the paper.

 5. It may also present an option to access the document even though it is on your remove list.